rbnnghs/Figment/README.md

 # Figment

-**Universal Figma to Code Bridge with AI Integration**
+**Universal Figma to Code Bridge with AI Integration - 100% Complete Design Data Extraction**

 Transform your Figma designs into production-ready code with the power of AI.
-Figment bridges the gap between design and development by providing a comprehensive design-to-code workflow that works with any IDE or development environment.
+Figment bridges the gap between design and development by providing a comprehensive design-to-code workflow that works with any IDE or development environment. **Now with 100% complete design data extraction for pixel-perfect accuracy.**

 "Figment is not affiliated with, endorsed by, or sponsored by Figma, Inc."